-- 2.17 Parental complaints, if any, are handled effectively through a three-stage process, (informal, formal and a hearing before a panel of three, one of whom is independent of the school).
+- 2.18 Parental complaints, if any, are handled effectively through a three-stage process, (informal, formal and a hearing before a panel of three, one of whom is independent of the school).
 Each stage has clear time scales, and at the third stage the panel can make findings and recommendations which are communicated to the complainant.
-Records are kept appropriately, including of any action taken, whether or not a complaint is successful. - 2.18 The standard relating to the handling of complaints [paragraph 33] is met.
+Records are kept appropriately, including of any action taken, whether or not a complaint is successful, and identifying those relating to the boarding provision. - 2.19 The standard relating to the handling of complaints [paragraph 33] and NMS 18 are met.